 Except as otherwise noted under "-Non-United States Holders" below, this discussion is only applicable to you if you are a United States holder.
-You are a "United States holder" if you are a beneficial owner of a note and you are: (i) a citizen or resident of the United States, (ii) a domestic corporation, (iii) an estate whose income is subject to United States federal income tax regardless of its source, or (iv) a trust if a United States court can exercise primary supervision over the trust's administration and one or more United States persons are authorized to control all substantial decisions of the trust.
+You are a "United States holder" if you are a beneficial owner of a note and you are: (i) a citizen or resident of the United States, (ii) a domestic corporation, (iii) an estate whose income is subject to United States federal income tax regardless of its source, or (iv) a trust, if a United States court can exercise primary supervision over the trust's administration and one or more United States persons are authorized to control all substantial decisions of the trust.

-In the opinion of our special tax counsel, Sullivan & Cromwell LLP, the notes will be characterized and treated as debt instruments and should be subject to the special rules governing variable rate debt instruments for United States federal income tax purposes.
-Except as noted below under "Alternative Treatments," the rest of this discussion assumes that the notes will be subject to these rules.

-Under this characterization, you should include the interest payments on the notes in ordinary income at the time you receive or accrue such payments, depending on your method of accounting for tax purposes, and any gain or loss you recognize upon the sale, exchange or maturity of your notes should be capital gain or loss except to the extent that such gain or loss is attributable to accrued, but unpaid interest.
+In the opinion of our special tax counsel, Sullivan & Cromwell LLP, the notes will be characterized and treated as debt instruments subject to the rules governing variable rate debt instruments for United States federal income tax purposes.
+Under these rules, you will include the interest payments on the notes in ordinary income at the time you receive or accrue such payments, depending on your method of accounting for tax purposes, and any gain or loss you recognize upon the sale, exchange, or maturity of your notes will be capital gain or loss except to the extent that the amount realized is attributable to accrued but unpaid interest.